ingonyama-zk/developer-docs/docs/introduction.md

 slug: /
 displayed_sidebar: GettingStartedSidebar
 ---
-# Welcome to Ingonyamas developer documentation
+# Welcome to Ingonyamas Developer Documentation

 Ingonyama is a next-generation semiconductor company, focusing on Zero-Knowledge Proof hardware acceleration.
 We build accelerators for advanced cryptography, unlocking real-time applications.
 Our focus is on democratizing access to compute intensive cryptography and making it accessible for developers to build on top of.